connorjchen/game-of-life/README.md

 ### Description

   "The Game of Life, also known simply as Life, is a board game originally created in 1860 by Milton Bradley, as The Checkered Game of Life.
 The Game of Life was America's first popular parlour game.
 The game simulates a person's travels through his or her life, from college to retirement, with jobs, marriage, and possible children along the way."
-(Wikipedia)
+(Wikipedia).
+  As part of Cornell University's CS3110 course (Data Structures and Functional Programming),

 ### Screenshots